ac030540/blogger/README.md

 # Blogger

-A website where users can create, read, edit and delete their blogs.
+A website where users can create, read, edit and even delete their blogs.

 ## Getting started with the project